 My results came back and showed I was very deficient in zinc, which was quite a surprise.
 I was given a very strong supplement only available on prescription.
 The hair loss was still very bad, particularly at the top of my head round the crown area.
 I was very self conscious of this so decided to take the only path I could see left and that was to try hair pieces.

-I did a lot of research and bought a couple of items, including a full wig which is really lovely and natural but despite people assuring me you can't tell it's still so far removed from my usual style that people would know, so that tends to get worn when I'm out somewhere where people wouldn't know my usual colour and style.
-That left me with how to boost my own hair on a day to day basis so people wouldn't notice but I would feel better and I fell upon a piece that clipped on to the crown of my head.
+I did a lot of research and bought a couple of items, including a full wig which is really lovely and natural, but despite people assuring me you can't tell it's still so far removed from my usual style that people would know.
+It tends to get worn when I'm out somewhere where people wouldn't know my usual colour and style.
+That left me with how to boost my own hair on a day to day basis so people wouldn't notice, but I would feel better and I fell upon a piece that clipped on to the crown of my head.

 It's described as crown volumiser and people tend to use it to boost the top of their hair and add volume.
 However, I discovered it also acts to cover quite a large area at the top of my head where the hair is very thin.
-I then scoop the rest of my hair back, mix some of the hair from the around the edges with the volumiser so it gives the illusion that it's all mine, scoop the rest into a ponytail and instant hair!
+I then scooped the rest of my hair back, mixed some of the hair from the around the edges with the volumiser so it gives the illusion that it's all mine, scoop the rest into a ponytail and instant hair!
 See photograph to the right.

 It is so good that my normally very observant friends didn't notice anything at all.
 When I pointed it out they said - 'wow really?
 You can't tell' and wanted to examine it closely - they still couldn't detect it (and would have been honest if they could) so it does work as long as you can match your colour fairly closely.
 It clips in and feels very secure so as long as you have the smallest amount of hair for it to cling to it's fine.
 It's also very quick to put in place once you've done it a couple of times.
 Actually no matter how messy your hair it makes it look very neat and shiny!

-So what's my current situation?
-I use minoxydil 5% in a foam version for females, which is now available to buy across the counter.
+I use minoxidil 5% in a foam version for females, which is now available to buy across the counter.
 It's not the cheapest answer as you have to use it forever, if you stop it's possible that your hair will fall out again.
-My hair seems to have slightly improved, but as I stopped using it for a while it's a bit early tell just how much it's helping and whether my hair will improve further.
-I will report back here with the results once I've used it for a longer period, but my initial reaction is that it does improve things, the bald patches are definitely less visible.
+My hair definitely improved and the gaps were nowhere near as noticeable, obviously this takes a while as your hair has to grow back.
+My hair was quite wispy but eventually grew thicker.

-I've decided that I will carry on using hair pieces and have now invested in a couple of wigs, these days there's so many celebrities using wigs that they are much better quality and more natural and people don't think it's at all unusual for you to wear one, plus it takes seconds to do your hair to go out – total bonus!!
+I decided to carry on using hair pieces and invested in a couple of wigs, these days there's so many celebrities using wigs that they are much better quality and more natural and people don't think it's at all unusual for you to wear one, plus it takes seconds to do your hair to go out – total bonus!!